SudarshanSaxena/kanban-v2/README.md

 # Yes, I deployed it on my own domain 💪🏻

+## Since I'm using supabase, I'll delete the supabase project after 23rd Feb 2025 to avoid any additional charges.

 ## Development server

 To start a local development server, run: